awsteiner/o2scl/doc/o2scl/sphinx/usage.rst

 Namespaces
 ----------

-Most of the classes reside in the namespace \c o2scl .
+Most of the classes reside in the namespace ``o2scl``.
 Numerical constants (many of them based on the GSL constants) are placed in separate namespaces (o2scl_cgs, o2scl_cgsm, o2scl_mks, o2scl_mksa, and o2scl_const).
-The \o2 functions and classes for HDF5 output are in the \ref o2scl_hdf namespace.
+The O\ :sub:`2`\ scl functions and classes for HDF5 output are in the \ref o2scl_hdf namespace.
 There are also two namespaces which hold integration coefficients, o2scl_inte_gk_coeffs and o2scl_inte_qng_coeffs.
 There are also some namespaces for the linear algebra functions, see \ref linalg_section for more information on these.

 Documentation conventions
 -------------------------

-In the following documentation, function parameters are denoted by
-\c parameter, except when used in mathematical formulas as in \f$
+In the following documentation, function parameters are denoted by ``parameter``, except when used in mathematical formulas as in \f$
 \mathrm{variable} \f$ .

 Basic error handling